 On May 13th the Medical Device Innovation Consortium (MDIC) released a report on incorporating patient preferences into the FDA’s benefit/risk assessments.
-It was much anticipated by PPMD as we continue our “aggressive engagement” with the FDA and…Continue
+It was much anticipated by PPMD as we continue our “aggressive engagement” with the FDA and industry trial sponsors.
+The report is full of really…Continue

 Added by Holly Peay on June 2, 2015 at 1:00pm — No Comments